 The following is perhaps a good example of how disinformation works.
 Falcon made a statement that likely made everyone watching completely discount everything he had just said when he stated, “…..their favorite snack is ice-cream – especially strawberry!”

-Another interesting point mentioned was the idea that these aliens had a belief in a “supreme deity” – that the universe itself was such a being.
+Another interesting point mentioned was the idea that these aliens had a belief in a “supreme deity”.
+That the universe itself was such a being.
 We recently wrote of the account of Sid Padrick and his encounter with “Xeno”, an alien being who also spoke of a “supreme being” during the incident.
 The Air Force (to whom Padrick made his report) would publicly claim Padrick to be a fantasist.
 Might he have been truthful?
 Or might the whole account have been purposeful disinformation?
-And if that is the case, what is the benefit of connecting a supreme being or deity to the UFO community?
+And if that is true, what is the benefit of connecting a supreme being or deity to the UFO community?

 You can check out the short clip featuring Falcon and Condor’s comments below.